machingclee/machingclee.github.io/static/media/250-Debezium.3e7f1405.md

 date: 2024-03-28
 id: blog0250
 tag: cdc, confluent, debezium, kafka
-intro: "We study read lock and write lock."
+intro: "We study how to configure Debezium in Confluent to listen changes of database, which is very helpful in streaming real-time changes to frontend."
 toc: true
 ---